The Information Technology Pathway

 Assess

-Take our competency self-assessment for mid-level professionals to evaluate your skills and abilities and to help you identify your strengths and growth opportunities in the areas of communication, team development and optimization, financial management, project management, and more.
+Take our self-assessment for mid-level professionals to help you identify your strengths and growth opportunities in the areas of communication, team development and optimization, financial management, and project management.

 Assess

-Assess your data literacy skills and abilities by taking the Data Literacy competency self-assessment.
-Understand your strengths and weaknesses in the areas of data security and privacy, data management, data analysis, and more.
+Assess your data literacy skills and abilities by taking the Data Literacy self-assessment and understand your strengths and weaknesses in data security and privacy, data management, data analysis, and others.

 Make Connections

-Lead or facilitate a Community Group that supports your interests and expertise, like DevOps, Enterprise Content Management, information technology Communications, information technology Service Management, Network Management, or Project Management.
+Lead or facilitate a Community Group that supports your work in DevOps, information technology Communications, information technology service management, Network Management, or Project Management.

 Engage in Mentoring